Jagged Mind

 Jagged Mind is a 2023 American psychological horror thriller film directed by Kelley Kali and written by Allyson Morgan, based on her 2020 short film First Date.
 It stars Maisie Richardson-Sellers and Shannon Woodward.

 The film premiered at the American Black Film Festival on June 14, 2023, and was released in the United States on Hulu the following day.
 It was released internationally on Disney+ via the Star content hub.

-Premise
+Plot

 After Billie begins dating a mysterious woman named Alex, she suddenly becomes plagued by blackouts and strange visions that lead her to discover she's stuck in a series of time loops.

+Alex is in possession of a time crystal that can turn back time.

+Alex sometimes loses her temper, manipulates Billie and, thanks to the crystal, makes her forget her outbursts.

+One day, Alex murders her ex-girlfriend Rose, an artist.

+Billie keeps Rose's self-portrait in a bowl carved by Papa Juste, the contents of which are spared from the effects of the time crystal.

+She also keeps a USB stick containing a video there, to remind herself of the time crystal.